Misfolded Proteins In The Brain Could Be A Case For Alzheimer's.

 Now, the cells in our body can manufacture these proteins via the activity of specific genes within its deoxyribonucleic acid (DNA) identifier.
 These proteins are peptide polymers that contain multiple amino acids all fused together.
 “Peptides” refer to shorter chain/simpler amino acid polymers, while “proteins” refer to longer chain/more complex amino acid polymers.

 Interestingly, while the production of the protein may not be problematic, it’s the retention of protein function that is key.
-We don’t like purchasing household appliances that malfunction too quickly, do we?
+We don’t like purchasing household appliances that malfunction too quickly - we’d hope that they do have sufficiently long lifespans for us to make full use of their capabilities.

 Our blood, for instance, contains haemoglobin proteins that exist to transport oxygen from our lungs to the cells in our body via the blood streams.
 We want to ensure that our haemoglobin proteins are able to carry oxygen about in our blood properly, of course.